“… the road is life.”

 We were warned not to take the trains in Mexico City and not to visit the canals of nearby Lake Xochimilco, but we risked both because the pictures we’d seen of the flower-bedecked canal boats looked lovely and a train was the easiest way to get there.
 We expected a tourist trap but Xochimilco was a disappointment for other reasons; the boats looked bedraggled, like an amusement park past its prime.
 The trains were good though, like riding the Blue Line in Boston.
 They were fast and we did not get groped, mugged, kidnapped, etc. In the end, an adventurous train ride trumped a tired tourist trap.

 Overall, Mexico City was great.
 The only negative was the result of a poor choice of ice cream.
-I bought a pre-packaged pop and he bought a locally-made cone.
-I was fine and he got a mild case of turista.
+I bought a pre-packaged pop and my husband bought a locally-made cone.
+I was fine but he got a mild case of turista.

 Next stop was Taxco, an old, mountainous mining city southwest of Mexico City known for its silverwork.
 One of the decisions we had to make while there was how to proceed to the west coast safely.
 The main highway toward Acapulco was infamous for its banditos so we opted to head for Zihuatanejo, a town further north along the coast.
 That meant a trip on a smaller road though the mountains.